 One challenge with these results, however, is that they treat the effects of each of the variables (both domestic and global) as constant over time.
 Yet the discussion in Section III highlighted how globalization may have changed the relationship between the global factors and inflation, and the discussion in Section II highlighted how even the relationships between the domestic factors and inflation may have changed over time.
 A number of academic studies have also highlighted the instability of the coefficients in Phillips curve models.24

 To test for changes in the role of the global factors affecting inflation, I estimate the same Phillips curve model from Table 1, except now estimate rolling regressions over eight-year windows instead of assuming that the relationships are fixed over time.
 This extension confirms that the role of many of these variables changes over time.
 To take one example, Figure 7 shows the resulting rolling coefficients on commodity price inflation (the role of "Shanghai").
 The figure shows the median coefficient estimate when the model is estimated separately for each country for which data are available, with the dashed lines showing the coefficient estimates for 33 percent and 66 percent of the distribution.
-This coefficient on commodity prices increases sharply after the global financial crisis, and then increases again in the later part of the sample.
-The impact of a given change in commodity prices on CPI inflation has increased over the past decade.25 Similar graphs for the other variables also show sharp movements over time.
+This coefficient on commodity prices increases sharply after the global Financial Crisis, and then increases again in the later part of the sample.
+The relationship between a given change in commodity prices and CPI inflation has increased over the past decade.25 Similar graphs for the other variables also show sharp movements over time.

 These types of figures (with the full set shown in Forbes, 2018) suggest that global factors can significantly affect inflation, but that their role (as well as that of domestic factors) can change meaningfully over time.
 More formal regression analysis that tests for any significant change in the role of the global variables over time further supports the increased role of these global factors in explaining CPI inflation over the past decade.